PrasannaPandugula/my-hashnode-repo/cmiu8toe2000202jj97bg6ss9.md

 ## Network Basics

-**Switching**: Through the switching, we can only enable communication within the network; it can receive packets on the host network and deliver them to other systems within the same network.
+**Switching**: Through the switching, we can only enable communication between systems within the network; it can receive packets on the host network and deliver them to other systems within the same network.

 ```bash
 $ ip link                      # check system interface